jwplayer/jwplayer/CONTRIBUTING.md

 ## Pull Requests
 Pull requests are a great way to help out and improve JW Player.
 Before embarking on a large PR, please ask us first - we may not need your changes in the repo and don't want you to waste your energy.

-To get your repo up and running, please refer to BUILDING.md.
+### More open-development than open-source

+While open-source is in the DNA of JW Player, due to our growth as a business, changes to the `jwplayer` repository affect millions of video consumers every day.
+As a result, our governance of this repository needs to reflect that reality.

+In the repository's current state certain changes are not compatible with our responsibility to both developers and our customers.
+Each change requires, at a minimum, product review and QA resource to test that it does not impact anything unexpectedly.
+Given we have our own roadmap and changes in the pipeline, divying out resources to check larger external changes is not something that's possible at this point in time.
+That said, there are certain types of contributions that we are more than happy to review and integrate.

+#### Current Acceptable Contributions
+* Bugfixes
+* Typos/Clarity improvements
+* Localization additions
+* Enhancement _suggestions_

 #### First Timers
 If you've never contributed before, don't worry - we'll do the best we can to help you throughout the process.
 Unsure of where to begin?
 Check out our [beginner bugs](https://github.com/jwplayer/jwplayer/labels/beginner), or refer to the Questions/Discussions section and drop us a line.

 #### General Guidelines
 While far from comprehensive, following these guidelines will get the easy stuff out of the way and speed the process along.
 In addition, please include a good description of what you've changed and why you've changed it.

 ##### Branch Naming
 - Bugfixes: `bugfix/your-branch`
-- Features: `feature/your-branch`
 - Hotfixes: `hotfix/your-branch`

 ##### Style